jakubjaniec/google-tasks-clone/README.md

 ## General info

-The purpose of this project was to create good working Google Tasks clone and improve myself at making apps in Flutter + Dart.
+The purpose of this project was to create good working Google Tasks clone and to improve myself at making apps in Flutter + Dart.

 ## Technologies